 - From Split – for foot passengers – take all year round daily fast ferry catamaran from Split.

-- From Dubrovnik, Mljet and Korcula – for foot passengers – from April to October take daily foot passenger fast catamaran ferry from Dubrovnik, stopping in Mljet and Korcula.
+- From Dubrovnik, Mljet Island (Pomena and Sobra) and Korcula – for foot passengers – from April to October take daily foot passenger fast catamaran ferry from Dubrovnik, stopping in Mljet and Korcula.

 - From Lastovo – for foot passengers – take daily fast ferry catamaran